tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: has Response Status
 - Definition: ResponseStatus object asserted by an Assertion.
 - SubClass Of: reportProperty
-- Comments: Used in the DQ Report concept to describe response status.
+- Comments: Used in the DataQualityReport concept to describe ResponseStatus.
 For example, in the case of a ValidationAssertion ResponseStatus values could be bdqffdq:RUN_HAS_RESULT or bdqffdq:INTERNAL_PREREQUISITES_NOT_MET, or bdqffdq:EXTERNAL_PREREQISITES_NOT_MET.
-Similarly, AmendmentAssertions can assert ResponesStatus objects including bdqffdq:AMENDED or bdqffdq:FILLED_IN.
+Similarly, AmendmentAssertions can assert Respones.status objects including bdqffdq:AMENDED or bdqffdq:FILLED_IN.
 ResponseStatus is always an object, unlike ResponseResult, where either the object property hasResponseResult or the data property hasResponseResultValue may apply.
 - View in: [term-list](../list/bdqffdq/index.md#hasResponseStatus)